IsraelBarreras/SerialCenter-Arduino-Lib/README.md

-# tecnoingenia
+# SerialCenter
-A little space for my personal projects
+A library to optimize Arduino serial communication